telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 End Class
 ````

-The grid is now populated with the data.
+The grid is now populated.

 ![aws-dynamo-db004](images/aws-dynamo-db004.png)

-## Step: 5 Save the changes
+## Step: 5 Save the Changes

 The final steps is to save the changes.
 Upon a button click we will iterate all rows and update the items in the database.
 We will need a function that updates an item in the manager class.
 Here is the code.